Land Use Density and Clustering

 |

 Density and clustering improve Accessibility (by reducing the average distance between common destinations) and Transportation Options (walking improvements and transit services are tend to be most feasible and cost effective with clustered land use), encourage use of alternative modes, and reduce per capita automobile costs and impervious surface.
 Clustering reduces the costs of providing public infrastructure and services such as roads, utility lines, policing and schools (Land Use Evaluation).
-This can help reduce regional traffic congestion, road and parking facility costs, consumer transportation costs, crashes, energy consumption, pollution emissions and urban sprawl.
-It protects greenspace (NEW, 2004).
+This can help reduce regional traffic congestion, road and parking facility costs, consumer transportation costs, crashes, energy consumption, pollution emissions and urban sprawl, which protects openspace.
 These benefits tend to be greatest if complementary land uses are mixed and supported by other TDM and land use management strategies, such as Smart Growth.

 Density and clustering tend to provide agglomeration benefits, which consist of the accessibility and network effects that increase economic efficiency and productivity (Coffey and Shearmur, 1997).
 Published research indicates that doubling urban population density produces approximately 6% increase in productivity (Haughwout, 2000; Harris and Ioannides, 2000).
 This explains why cities and commercial centers develop and are so important for economic development: clustering of common destinations reduces the costs of activities that require frequent interactions.
 These benefits can be very large, as indicated by the much higher land values that occur in major commercial centers.